 • Severe headache without a cause

 Cardiologists emphasize on the fact that a stroke requires immediate medical assistance.
-Timely stroke treatment is vital to preventing brain damage, long-term disability or even death.
-Do not attempt to manage a stroke by yourself as it would be much safer to call 911.
+Timely treatment is vital to preventing brain damage, long-term disability or even death.
+Do not attempt to manage it by yourself as it would be much safer to call 911.

 • General weakness